honnibal/spacy-pretrain-polyaxon/README.md

 Results with width 128, embed rows 1000.
 10**7: 80.047, 82.4, 83.5 (stopped).
 20**7: 80.07, 82.3 (stop), 38**7: 79.9 (stopped).

+Okay, so what if it's explanation 3: fiddly details?
+The first thing to try is to prevent the forgetting that's likely to occur.
+After all, we shouldn't expect initialization to matter so much --- we're asking the optimizer to be insensitive to that.
+We can try Howard and Ruder's unfreezing, but the easy to implement first thing is to just dampen the learning rate on the CNN.
+It's also worth trying to disable the dropout, so that the model learns in fewer epochs.
+This seems more promising.
+With width 300, embed rows 5000, 10**8:
+83.8, 85.0, 85.3, 85.8, 85.6.
+Maybe removing the dropout is bad.
+82.7, 83.9,
+84.6, 85.2, 85.3, 85.5, 85.8, 85.7, 85.6.
+So, no real effect from damping the
+learning rate.
+I tried a few different things, half, a tenth, freezing for the first epoch, etc. Staying frozen for too long harmed final accuracy, everything else didn't matter.

+## LSTM?

+What if we tried with an LSTM, so we can use a predict-next-word objective?

+Trying with width=128, depth=2, embed_rows=1000, FastText vectors.
+Immediately
+I'm having trouble getting the LSTM to converge.
+After 50m words the loss-per-batch isn't really decreasing.
+I'll try removing the dropout to help it a little.
+Nope.
+Okay, I'll try fitting a small dataset, say 1k comments (about 300k words).
+Yep, learns.
+100k comments (30m words)?
+On the fourth epoch now, and the loss does seem to be going down.
+I guess the streaming case is very difficult, so it might not be problematic if the loss is very slow to decrease.
+It would be interesting if this were the problem, though.
+I would've thought generalisation would be better from N steps on entirely novel data, instead of using multiple iterations over the same data?

+Currently the LM initialization is causing much worse performance.
+On the first epoch, we get to 75 F without, 70 with.
+Maybe it's not being loaded correctly.
+I'll focus on getting the pretraining to fit first.

+It seems to help to add a non-linear layer between the LSTM and the output.
+Widening to 300 also makes the model fit a lot better.
+I've added a length cap to the inputs of 200 tokens, so that the model can be widened without memory limitations.

+Okay, so there was indeed a problem with saving and loading the LSTM weights!
+Having fixed this, the pre-training indeed seems to be helping.
+With width 128 and 2 layers, we get 75 F without pre-training in the first epoch, and having pre-trained for 60m words, we get 76.9.
+I also did a quick check when little training data was available (1k texts), and the pre-training was helping there as well.

+Now time to write up the bidirectional model, as the forward one is getting a bit worse results than the CNN, and trying only forward is a bit artificial.

 ## Future work

 ### Multi-task learning instead of transfer learning?